dristiaitech/nplteenpatti/README.md

 # nplteenpatti

-A modern, real-time multiplayer Teen Patti (Indian Poker) table built with React, TypeScript, and Tailwind CSS.
+A modern, real-time multiplayer Teen Patti table built with React, TypeScript, and Tailwind CSS.
 Play anonymously with friends, manage bets, and enjoy a seamless digital card table experience.

 ## Features

 - **Multiplayer Table:** Up to 5 players per table, with one player as Admin.
 - **Admin Controls:** Distribute balances, declare winners, start new rounds, and manage players.
-- **Betting System:** Players can place bets of ₹5, ₹10, or ₹20 per round.
+- **Betting System:** Players can place bets of Rs.
+5, Rs.
+10, or Rs.
+20 per round.
 - **Session Persistence:** Player and game state are saved in localStorage for seamless reloads.
 - **Modern UI:** Beautiful, responsive design using Tailwind CSS and Lucide React icons.
 - **Anonymous Play:** No login required; sessions are managed locally.